 \section{Acknowledgments}

-We thank Jie Meng for providing a Fortran code for the nuclear structure calculations.
-The work of I.J.S, W.-G.P. and Y.K. was supported by the Rare Isotope Science Project of Institute for Basic Science funded by Ministry of Science and ICT and National Research Foundation of Korea (2013M7A1A1075764).
-The work of M.H. was supported in part by JPSP KAKENHI Grant Number 16K05345.
+We thank Jie Meng for providing the RCHB code.
+This work was supported in part by the Rare Isotope Science Project of Institute for Basic Science funded by Ministry of Science and ICT and National Research Foundation of Korea (2013M7A1A1075764), by the Institute for Basic Science (IBS-R031-D1), by National Research Foundation of Korea (NRF) grants funded by the Korean government (Ministry of Science and ICT) (No. 2021R1F1A1060066, No.2020R1A2C3006177), and by JPSP KAKENHI Grant Number 20K03927.